 (Baffin Bay Cruise)

-Welcome aboard!Take some time to get settled in to your stateroom, and to explore the length of the ship.
-You'll set sail this evening.
-Your first dinner on board will provide an ideal opportunity to meet some of your fellow expeditioners.
+Welcome aboard!Take some time to get settled in to your stateroom, and to explore the length of your ship.
+You'll be setting sail shortly.

 Akademik Ioffe was designed and built in Finland for the Russian Academy of Science, to travel quietly, during hydro-acoustic research.
 The vessel carries a maximum of 107 guests in a variety of cabin configurations.
 This Polar Adventure Ship is exceptionally maneuverable and quick.
 External stabilizers and a built-in trimming system provide exceptional stability.
 Akademik Ioffe, sister ship to Akademik Sergey Vavilov, has an ice-strengthened hull and a cruising speed in open water of 14.5 knots.
 All cabins have exterior views.
 Cabins have either shared, semi-private or private facilities.
 One dining room with unreserved seating.
 Lounge and bar, open afternoon and evening.
 Theater-style presentation room.

 Nestled in the heart of Cumberland Sound and the gateway to Auyuittuq National Park, Pangnirtung is beautifully situated between the mountains and the sea.
 This town is known for its arts and crafts and a visit to the art gallery is a must.
-Inuit art is coveted by art collectors worldwide.
 In addition, the Angmarlik Visitor Centre has a wonderful interpretive display featuring the lifestyle of the Thule and of the modern Inuit.

 Stay in the know: Subscribe to our newsletter to have our hand-picked trips & specials delivered to you!